Inflation, otherwise known as rising prices, can be scary.

 Your personal inflation rate

-By way of explanation, here’s an excerpt from a book I wrote a few years back called Money Made Simple: It concerns how inflation is computed, but more important, how you can control and combat — at least to some extent — the impact rising prices have on your life.
+By way of explanation, here’s an excerpt from a book I wrote years ago called “Money Made Simple.”
+It concerns how inflation is computed and, more important, how you can control and combat — at least to some extent — the impact rising prices have on your life.
 (Note: It has been updated to reflect how the Labor Department currently calculates and weights the CPI, and the percentages are rounded.)

 Understanding the CPI